manzt/cron-tweet/README.md

 You will be prompted with your API Key, API Key Secret, and Bearer Token for your app.
 To post tweets you will only need the **API Key** and **API Access Token** Keep these for your records.
-API keys/secrets are private and should not be posted or shared publically.
+API keys/secrets are private and should not be posted or shared publicly.

 ### Enable read and write app permissions